-Erbitux®
+Erbitux[®]

 We have several collaborations with respect to Erbitux.
 The most significant collaborations are in the U.S., Japan, and Canada (Bristol-Myers Squibb Company); and worldwide except the U.S. and Canada (Merck KGaA).
-The agreements are expected to expire in 2018, upon which all of the rights with respect to Erbitux in the U.S. and Canada return to us.
+The agreements are expected to expire in 2018, upon which all of the rights with respect to Erbitux in the U.S. and Canada return to us and all of the rights with respect to Erbitux outside the U.S. (excluding Japan) remain with Merck KGaA.
 The following table summarizes the revenue recognized with respect to Erbitux: